 Many payday lenders offer $600 loans.
 Payday loans are a type of short-term loan that is due on the borrower’s next payday.
 These loans are designed to be a quick source of cash for borrowers who need money immediately and cannot wait for their next paycheck.

 Payday lenders do not require a credit check, making it easier for borrowers with poor credit scores to access the funds they need.
-The loan application process is straightforward, and borrowers are free to complete it online or in-person at a payday loan store.
+The loan application process is straightforward, and borrowers can complete it online or in-person at a payday loan store.

-But it’s necessary to note that payday loans have high-interest rates and fees, which make them very expensive for borrowers.
-The average interest rate on a payday loan is 391% and gets higher than 600%, according to Incharge.org.
-Borrowers who are unable to repay their loans on time are charged extra fees and penalties, which lead to a cycle of debt.
+However, it’s necessary to note that payday loans have high-interest rates and fees, which make them very expensive for borrowers.
+The average interest rate on a payday loan is 391% and can exceed 600%, according to Incharge.org.
+Borrowers who are unable to repay their loans on time are charged extra fees and penalties, which can lead to a cycle of debt.

 The table shows different scenarios for payday loans in hypothetical states.
 It displays the average and maximum interest rates and fees that lenders charge for each state.
 The table highlights how expensive payday loans are for borrowers due to high-interest rates and fees, which vary widely by state and situation.